sualeh/Introduction-to-SQL/Exercises.md

 Run all of the `SELECT` statements from the slides, and make sure that you get the same results as shown.

 ### 1.2
+Run a `SELECT` statement to find all products that are in the household category.

+### 1.3
+Run a `SELECT` statement to find all products that are cheaper than $200.

+### 1.4
 Run a `SELECT` statement to get a list of all products sold by Fred, without any duplicates, and in alphabetical order.

+### 1.5

+Why do we use use single quotes (') in queries?
+What would happen if you used double-quotes?
+What would happen if you used no quotes?

 ## Exercise 2 - Modifications